RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 d) Reading multiple files.
 **************************
-If any of the read methods are given a list of files (or list of lists for FHD datasets), each file will be read in succession and added to the previous.
+If the ``read`` method is given a list of files
+(or list of lists for FHD or MWA correlator files), each file will be read in succession and combined with the previous file(s).
 ::

   >>> import os